 Download and read Cyber Essentials Requirements for IT infrastructure.
-This will help you define your scope.
-You are asked to confirm that you have read this as part of your application.
+This will help you define your scope and understand what requirements you must meet.
+You will be asked to confirm that you have read this as part of your application.

 Complete your SAQ.
-Verify that your IT infrastructure is suitably secure and meets the standards set by the scheme.
+Verify that your IT infrastructure is suitably secure and meets the scheme’s requirements.

 Submit your SAQ for official assessment.
 An IT Governance Cyber Essentials assessor will review your submitted SAQ and pass or fail it accordingly.
 If you are successful, you will be issued with your Cyber Essentials certificate.
 You will then have three months to complete your Cyber Essentials Plus submission.

-Undergo on-site or remote assessment and external scans.
-All elements of the on-site/remote assessment and internal/external scans must be completed within three months of achieving Cyber Essentials certification.
+Undergo the technical audit.
+All scans and tests must be completed within three months of achieving Cyber Essentials certification.

-If we identify any nonconformities, you will receive feedback to help you close these gaps.
-Reassessment must be conducted within one month of the initial assessment to confirm any vulnerabilities are resolved.
+If we identify any nonconformities, you will receive feedback to help you resolve them.
+Reassessment must be conducted within one month of the initial assessment to confirm you have resolved all nonconformities.

 Learn more about achieving Cyber Essentials Plus certification with IT Governance